chengyuanji/chengyuanji.github.io/content/home/newabout.md

 </p>

 <p align='left'>
 Hello!
-I'm Martha (she/her/hers) and currently I am a graduate student in the Northwestern Department of Statistics where I enjoy working on visual projects and managing communication for the Women in Statistics group.
-I completed my undergraduate degree in Math at Gustavus Adolphus College where I worked on the Community Based Service and Leaning Project and was co-captain of the women's rugby team.
-After college, I worked for three years in investment banking before return to grad school.
+I'm Martha (she/her/hers) and currently I am a junior research programmer at Social Policy Research Associates.
+My job is to provide programming assistance with data management, analysis and visualizations to a variety of teams at SPR.
+I completed my M.S. in Statistics at Northwestern University and my B.A. in Math at Gustavus Adolphus College.
+Between undergrad at graduate school, I worked for three years in investment banking.
 I'm originally from Minnesota and so it is no surprise that I enjoy watching hockey.
 </p>

 <p align='left'>
-I am tracking the COVID-19 data as it become available; you can see it
+I am tracking the COVID-19 data as it becomes available; you can see it
 <a href=https://mareichler.github.io/covid19/ target="_blank">here</a>.
 </p>